Munich Conference: A Detailed Summary

 The Western European democracies of Britain and France did not want to enter into a military conflict with Germany at this time as both had been reducing their armies and ability to wage war.
 Furthermore, the two countries also were facing economic struggles that made them reluctant to go to war.
 This lack of will to fight pushed both countries towards the policy of appeasement which involved giving into the demands of an aggressive country in the hopes that the aggression could be contained.
 The policy is closely linked to Neville Chamberlain who was the British Prime Minister at the time, as he is the one who proposed it as the best means of containing Nazi aggression and avoiding a world war.

 With that said, appeasement was a failure as a foreign policy strategy, because it did not prevent the devastation and destruction of World War II.
-As such, historians consider the failure of appeasement as a significant cause of World War II, and the annexation of Austria was one of several examples of the failure of appeasement, alongside: the remilitarization of the Rhineland, the annexation of Austria, and the occupation of Czechoslovakia.
+As such, historians consider the failure of appeasement as a significant cause of World War II, and the Munich Conference was one of several examples of the failure of appeasement, alongside: the remilitarization of the Rhineland, annexation of Austria, and the occupation of Czechoslovakia.

 The policy of appeasement unfolded again with the German aggression towards Czechoslovakia in 1938.
 Czechoslovakia, as a country, was created after World War I and parts of it included German-speaking people, such as the Sudetenland.
 Again, Hitler pressured Europe with his military aggression in the goal of uniting all German-speaking peoples under the control of the Nazi’s.
 This is what ultimately led to the events of the Munich Conference.